Anatomy, Head and Neck, Tensor Veli Palatini Muscle

 Clinical Significance

 Because of TVP’s minor role in the palatal function, the TVP is theorized to be dysfunctional in a patient with cleft palates.
-A recent study found that in these patients with cleft palates, the TVP is positioned more medially, as well as have a decrease in the volume of the muscle and the length.[2]
+Results from a recent study found that in these patients with cleft palates, the TVP is positioned more medially, as well as has a decrease in the volume of the muscle and the length.[2]
 This positioning may be important in the future to aid in diagnosing more mild cleft palate deformities.

 Other Issues